 The world business environment is constantly changing and with that the customer expectations.
 Established businesses are used to protocols that have helped them achieve results in the past.
 They strongly believe in these methodologies and their effectiveness.
 These may have worked in the past but the winds of change make it mandatory for the organisations to adjust their sails.
 Organisations either adjust to this new environment or risk the chance of losing track or in the worst case scenario perish!

-Net Promoter System is a leading indicator of an organisation’s customer experience heath and requires shift in culture of an organisation.
-To help your team cope with this shift its important to have a change management process in place.
+Net Promoter System is a leading indicator of an organisation’s customer experience heath and requires a shift in the culture of an organisation.
+To help your team cope with this shift, it’s important to have a change management process in place.
 It helps your employees adapt, succeed in their careers and also emerge as the next line of business leaders in your organisation.

 Craft and use a significant opportunity as a means for exciting people to sign up to change their organisation.

 Sensitise your team on the importance of Customer Experience.
 Show them how the business environment is changing faster than the company and the need to adapt to this change.
 A change is successful only when it is driven from the top.
 The message should be loud and clear that this is not just another management fad but the company is serious about and strongly views good customer experience as their biggest differentiator.

 Assemble a group with the power and energy to lead and support a collaborative change effort.

 Customer Experience is not an individuals responsibility.
 It is the guiding principle of the entire organisation.
 You need to establish a governance structure which ensures that the team is on track.
 A Steering committee that manages the general course of action, a process team to execute the plan and cross department collaboration to work towards a common goal of customer delight.
 Mapping the customer journey with the steps a customer takes in doing business with you, identifying the touch points and the teams that are directly and indirectly involved at each touch point provides good guidelines for inter department collaboration.